This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 There you Have it – the Perfect 7 day Kauai Itinerary!

 I hope this guide has helped you with planning a trip to Kauai!
 Need help packing for your trip?
-Check out my 10 Best Packing tips for Women!
+Check out my best tips on travel packing for women!